Search by Keyword

 Paul resurrected “Get Back” prominently during his solo career, his first inclusion of the song being during his “World Tour,” which stretched from July 26th, 1989 (London, England) to July 29th, 1990 (Chicago, Illinois).
 To promote his “Unplugged (The Official Bootleg)” album, Paul included “Get Back” in the “Electric Set” of his “Unplugged Tour 1991,” this tour beginning on May 8th (Barcelona, Spain) and ending on July 24th (Copenhagen, Denmark) of that year.
 On February 6th, 2005, Paul and his band performed “Get Back” and three other songs at Super Bowl XXXIX in Jacksonville, Florida.
 Paul's 2005 “US” tour featured “Get Back” as well, this tour stretching from September 15th (Miami, Florida) to November 30th (Los Angeles, California) of that year.
 On July 15th, 2009, Paul and his band appeared on the "Late Show With David Letterman" performing "Get Back" and three other songs on top of the famous Ed Sullivan Theater marquee.
 His “Summer Live '09” tour included the song as well, this beginning on July 17th (New York City, New York) and ending on August 19th (Arlington, Texas) of 2009.

-His “Good Evening Europe Tour” also included "Get Back," this tour stretching from December 2nd (Hamburg, Germany) to December 22nd (London, England) of 2009.
+His “Good Evening Europe Tour” also included "Get Back," this tour stretching from December 2nd (at the 02 World Hamburg Arena in Hamburg, Germany) to December 22nd (London, England) of 2009.
 Next came the “Up And Coming” tour, beginning on March 28th, 2010 (Glendale, Arizona) and ending on June 10th, 2011 (Las Vegas, Nevada).
 His “On The Run” tour was next, stretching from July 15th, 2011 (New York City, New York) to November 29th, 2012 (Edmonton, Canada).
 Paul sometimes performed “Get Back” during his extensive “Out There” tour that began on May 4th, 2013 (Belo Horizonte, Brazil) and ended on October 22nd, 2015 (Buffalo, New York).
 The song was sometimes an encore selection during his “One On One” tour, which stretched from April 13th, 2016 (Fresno, California) to December 16th, 2017 (Auckland, New Zealand).
 It is also quite understandable that "Get Back" would be included in his "Got Back" tour, which ran from April 28th, 2022 (Spokane, Washington) to December 16th, 2023 (Rio de Janeiro, Brazil).

 Conclusion